w7978708wen/Supply-Chain-Repository/README.md

 Given the beginning & current stock counts and the re-order point for each SKU/item, the current stock count is calculated which further determines whether determine it needs to be re-ordered.

-To streamline supply chain management, the XLOOKUP function is used here to efficiently match each SKU with its corresponding current inventory count.
+The XLOOKUP function is used here to efficiently match each SKU with its corresponding current inventory count.

 <H2>Sheet 1.
 ABCD Classification:</H2>